Raising the Continuous Integration Bar

 Truthfully, Expand-Contract will introduce a certain level of complexity.
 We will have to think harder.
 We might move slower.
 But, it brings the tremendous advantage of delivering new functionality while a large-scale refactoring is happening that takes days, weeks or even months to complete.
 The application keeps working at all times, allowing us to perform on-demand releases anytime.
 At no single moment, we are blocked.
 The flow of delivery steadily continues.

 To Commit Frequently into Mainline, we must Run the Local Build repeatedly before each commit to satisfy Agree as a Team to Never Break the Build.
 Additionally, when engineers commit multiple times per hour, they execute the Local Build multiple times per hour.
 That means we ought to Have a Fast Build.
 This is primordial!
 But also hard work.
 Lots of teams struggle with that.
-Often teams hide slow builds behind version control branches and remote Pull Request builds that in turn introduce a decent amount of context switching and fatigue.
+Often teams hide slow builds behind version control branches and remote Pull Request builds that in line introduce a decent amount of context switching and fatigue.

 When the build is too slow, two things can happen.
 Either teams do not tend to run the Local Build before committing.
 We then run the risk of introducing regressions, thus impacting delivery throughput.
 Or teams tend to execute the build less often.
 In that case, batch work is introduced.
 We know from Lean Manufacturing that it drives down quality and consequently inflates time to market.